HackingGate/terraform-oci-free/README.md

 ### Optionally

-Generate RSA key pair that will be used to SSH into instance.
+Generate ed25519 key pair that will be used to SSH into instance.

 For more details, check [docs](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm).